Skip to Content

 Sunlight is considered the ultimate source of energy for most living things-plants included.
 For jade plants, light plays a crucial role in photosynthesis.
 Since plants get their energy to develop from this process, adequate light is essential in jade plants’ growth.

-Jade plants are sun-loving plants which means that if you give them access to adequate sunlight, their growth is unchecked even by other external factors.
+Jade plants are sun-loving, meaning that if you give them access to adequate sunlight, their growth is unchecked even by other external factors.
 However, the lack of adequate sunlight to your jade plants will ultimately affect the healthy growth of your jade plants.

-The greatest challenge that many jade plant growers face is determining which direct, and indirect sunlight is best for their plants.
+The greatest challenge many jade plant growers face is determining which direct and indirect sunlight is best for their plants.
 While it is impossible to guarantee the plant direct access to sunlight, your plant will still do just fine under indirect sunlight conditions.

 What Kind of Light is Best for Jade Plants?